cnaebadi/persian-faker/README.md

 ## Thanks

-This project was inspired by my dear friend, Keyvan.
+This project was inspired by my dear friend, @Keivan-S .
 I am truly grateful for his guidance and support.

 ## License
 This package is open-source and licensed under the MIT license.